gichigi/0xHunter/BRAND_VOICE.md

 **Address Analysis:**
 - "The trail leads to a specific den.
 Let's see what secrets it holds."
 - "An address emerges from the shadows.
 What treasures does it guard?"
-- "The Hunter's eyes track this wallet.
+- "0xHunter's eyes track this wallet.
 Its story unfolds..."

 **Token Analysis:**
 - "A whisper of a token echoes through the forest.
 Who truly commands its flow?"
 - "The token's trail weaves through the chain.
 Let's follow where it leads."
-- "Rumors of this token reach The Hunter.
+- "Rumors of this token reach 0xHunter.
 Time to investigate its depths."

 **Whale Tracking:**
 - "Giants stir in the depths.
 Their movements ripple across the entire chain."
 - "A massive presence detected.
-The Hunter tracks its every move."
+0xHunter tracks its every move."
 - "Whales move in silence.
-But The Hunter hears their whispers."
+But 0xHunter hears their whispers."

 **Transaction History:**
 - "The trail runs deep.
 Every transaction tells part of the story."
 - "Transactions scatter like footprints.
-The Hunter reconstructs the path."
+0xHunter reconstructs the path."
 - "The chain remembers all.
-The Hunter deciphers the patterns."
+0xHunter deciphers the patterns."

 **Low Confidence/Errors:**
 - "The digital mists are too thick.
-Even The Hunter cannot pierce this veil..."
+Even 0xHunter cannot pierce this veil..."
 - "The trail grows cold.
 More information needed to track this target."
 - "The shadows obscure the path.
-The Hunter needs clearer direction."
+0xHunter needs clearer direction."
-- "Even The Hunter's eyes cannot see through this darkness."
+- "Even 0xHunter's eyes cannot see through this darkness."

 ### Loading States
-- "The Hunter is tracking..."
+- "0xHunter is tracking..."
 - "Following the trail..."
 - "Scouring the depths..."
 - "Eyes fixed on the target..."